Our 17 Favorite Boston Restaurants

 (617) 354-3296

 What to eat at this Inman Square restaurant?
-Moqueca, of course—a Brazilian seafood stew brimming with fish and shrimp and heady with the scent of tomatoes and coconut milk.
+Moqueca, of course—a Brazilian seafood stew brimming with fish and shrimp that’s heady with the scent of tomatoes and coconut milk.
 Cooked on the stove in a clay pot, it’s especially popular in Espírito Santo, the southeast Brazilian city from which owner Maria de Fatima Langa hails; now, she’s introducing the dish to Bostonians in nautical-themed quarters that always feel relaxed and rarely get too noisy or crowded.
 Try the moqueca “Bahia-style,” enriched with palm oil and coconut milk, for a particularly rib-sticking take.

 If you’re looking for fish, shellfish, and crustaceans—what Boston visitor isn’t?—Row 34 keeps things simple with all the New England classics on your to-eat list.
-You would be remiss not to start with Island Creek’s sweet, plump oysters from Duxbury (owner Skip Bennett was a founding partner of Row 34).
+You would be remiss not to start with sweet, plump Island Creek Oysters from Duxbury Bay (owner Skip Bennett was a founding partner of Row 34).
 Then try what I think is one of Boston’s best lobster rolls, either hot with melted butter or cold with creamy mayo.
 You won’t be disappointed with the fried oysters and griddled crab cakes, which the kitchen crisps to perfection.
 Pair your marine feast with a cold beer—the restaurant’s extensive list focuses on drafts from around the Northeast.
 (You’ll find me nursing a malty, zesty witbier from Allagash Brewing Company.)

 (617) 567-7412

-300 Pier Four Boulevard, Boston, MA 02210
+300 Pier Four Boulevard, Boston

 (617) 487-5986